AdlanHalim/OSProject/README.md

 ```vbnet
 curl: (7) Failed to connect to localhost port 3000: Connection refused
 ```
 __This error occurs because the Node.js container is unable to connect to the MySQL container due to them being on separate Docker networks (mysqlnet and nodejsnet).
-Since they are not bridged together or interconnected via a shared network, the Node.js application running on nodejsnet cannot reach the MySQL database running on mysqlnet.__
+Since they are not bridged together or interconnected via a shared network, the Node.js application running on nodejsnet cannot reach the MySQL database running on mysqlnet.__<br>
 2. Show the instruction needed to make this work. ***(1 mark)***<br> __1.Create a new network called bridgenet:__
 ```sh